AbS224/dinopals/DinoAlphabetPals-main/CONTRIBUTING.md

 If you find a bug or have a suggestion, please open an issue on GitHub.

+## Questions and Discussion

+For general questions, ideas, or discussions about the project, please use [GitHub Discussions](https://github.com/AbS224/dinopals/discussions).

 Thank you for helping make DinoAlphabet Pals better!